-To calculate the carbon emissions associated with pre-construction demolition and retrofit enabling work (deconstruction and/or partial demolition), appropriate emissions factors must be made available to the applicants either in the form of suggested values for standard demolition works or in the form of approved LCA tools and databases.

-Note: To facilitate the assessments and ensure consistency among assessed projects, benchmark cost and carbon emission values may be provided in the policy for the following processes unless these are already covered in existing LCA tools:
+To calculate the carbon emissions associated with pre-construction demolition and retrofit enabling work (deconstruction and/or partial demolition), appropriate emissions factors must be available to the applicants either as suggested values for standard demolition works or as approved LCA tools and databases.
+Note: To ensure consistent assessments of projects, benchmark cost and carbon emission values may be provided in the policy for certain processes, unless already covered by existing LCA tools.

-- 1. the demolition of an existing building per m2 GFA, for different structural frame types.
+- 1. The demolition of an existing building per m2 GFA, for different structural frame types.

-- 2. the deconstruction of facades per m2
+- 2. The deconstruction of facades per m2

-- 3. the stripping out of floor finishes
+- 3. The stripping out of floor finishes

-- 4. the stripping out of ceilings
+- 4. The stripping out of ceilings

-- 5. the stripping out of wall finishes
+- 5. The stripping out of wall finishes

-- 6. the deconstruction of internal walls
+- 6. The deconstruction of internal walls

 - 7. Complete refurbishment (Removal of all building elements except for the foundations, structural frame and structural slabs and installation of new elements)

 - 8. Removal of damaged structural elements (per kg or m3 for steel, concrete and timber elements)

 - 9. New façade installation impacts

 - 10. New floor finishes installation impacts

 - 11. New ceilings installation impacts

 - 12. New internal wall installation impacts

 - 13. Construction of new buildings (per m2) for different structural frame types